vitale232/covid-web/README.md

 ## Data

 Currently the data is available as a public object on AWS S3.
 The first dataset that is available is from the [PEESE Group](https://www.peese.org/), a lab at Cornell University.
 They have New York State COVID-19 cases by county available for public access on their [GitHub page](https://github.com/PEESEgroup/PEESE-COVID19).
 The PEESE cases data is merged with US Census Bureau data, distributed by Esri, which is available on the [Esri site](https://www.arcgis.com/home/item.html?id=a00d6b6149b34ed3b833e10fb72ef47b).

+The New York Times is tracking cases by county across the US, and that data is also being made available on the [NYT Github](https://github.com/nytimes/covid-19-data).
+The NYT data is merged with the US Census Bureau data.

 The Census data contains population estimates for 2018.
 The data is merged with the COVID cases based on the county name and FIPS code.
 In their final format, there are two separate GeoJSON layers available in two separate formats.
 The two formats include a raw JSON and a gzip encoded JSON.